-(Same as WG2 Principles and Procedures Annex I) Source: www.dkuuq.dk/jtc1/sc2/wg2/docs/principles.html
+(Same as WG2 Principles and Procedures Annex I) Source: www.dkuug.dk/jtc1/sc2/wg2/docs/principles.html

-There are two kinds of errors that may be encountered related to coded CJK unified ideographs.
+There are two kinds of errors related to coded CJK unified ideographs.

 Case 1: to be unified error - Ideographs that should have been unified are assigned separate code points.